lava/mcp-git-training-wheels/README.md

 ensures that only a specific named set of files can be committed, and also provides a convenient way to fixup earlier commits.

+It's still using the regular `git commit` command under the hood, so global and global git settings like username, email, and commit signing all apply as usual.

 ## Installation

 ### Using uv